aamirkhan2478/companies-details-react/README.md

 # Companies Details

-This is simple react web application you can see all companies details.
+This is simple react web application you can see companies information and also see the particular company full details.

 ## Built With